 What’s more, nobody who travels is lonely for long.
 If you stay in hostels, take tours, go to classes, or attend festivals and community events, you will soon meet like-minded people.
 The key is to embrace it and put yourself in situations where you will make positive connections.

 I’ve met people who have found their lifelong partners through travel, and others who have been happy to remain travelling alone.
 I haven’t met anyone, though, who went travelling on their own and regretted it.
+This collection of solo travel quotes is well worth checking out for some extra inspiration.

 10. What if I get ill?